 Also of interest is that Freeland has more people living here who work in computers and math than 95% of the places in the US.

 Freeland is a somewhat ethnically-diverse town.
 The people who call Freeland home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Freeland residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Freeland include Polish, Irish, English, and Italian.
+Important ancestries of people in Freeland include German, Polish, Irish, English, and French.